shanegriffiths/starter/README.md

 Gulp will watch the files within the assets directory and compile as necessary.

+## Browser Sync and Live Reload

 [BrowserSync](http://www.browsersync.io/) has been included with the gulp build, simply change the proxy url in the gulpfile.js and run:
 -   `gulp bs`

+Currently there is no support for Live Reload

 ## Style Guide Structure